TUD-RST/examgenerator/docs/source/tutorial.rst

 Problem/ Solution Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Our problem will consist of three different smaller problems or ``ìtems``, increasing in difficulty.
+Our problem will consist of three different smaller problems or ``items``, increasing in difficulty.
 Firstly, the students have to guess the correct number (randomly generated in the solution) between one and ten.
 Secondly, they are asked to calculate the sum of two numbers.
 Lastly, they need find the product of two large numbers.